jckli/onedrive-index/README.md

 English | [中文简体](./README.zh-CN.md)

-This project is a fork from [spencerwooo/onedrive-vercel-index](https://github.com/spencerwooo/onedrive-vercel-index), based on the archived version from the original author dated June 24, 2023.
-It includes some minor modifications that allow you to deploy it on Vercel for free, showcasing, sharing, previewing, and downloading your OneDrive files on a webpage.
-For specific deployment methods, please refer to the instructions below.
+This project is a fork from [iRedScarf/onedrive-index](https://github.com/iRedScarf/onedrive-index), which is a fork from [spencerwooo/onedrive-vercel-index](https://github.com/spencerwooo/onedrive-vercel-index), based on the archived version from the original author dated June 24, 2023.
+It includes some modifications that make it easier and better for me personally to use, plus some fixes to the issues I encountered during use (although highly scuffed).

 > This version has only been tested with an E5 Developer account.
 Other types of OneDrive accounts need further testing.